 The start of your Everest Base Camp trek

-Your Everest Base Camp trek with Follow Alice starts in Kathmandu, Nepal’s capital city.
-From there you fly to Lukla, a small town in northeastern Nepal that’s 2,680 m above sea level.
+The next morning we catch a flight from Manthali to Lukla, a small town in northeastern Nepal that’s 2,680 m above sea level.
 Lukla has a hair-raisingly short runway positioned on the side of a mountain.
-You’ll experience this firsthand when you fly in from Kathmandu.

-On the same day that you land in Lukla you’ll be strapping on your boots and beginning the trek.
-You will start with nearly six hours of trekking to the lush valley village of Phakding.
+We start with nearly six hours of trekking to the lush valley village of Phakding.
 This day is a gentle introduction to the trek.
-It it entails walking along a smooth and easy path, and you actually end up lower in elevation than where you started.
+It entails walking along a smooth and easy path, and you actually end up lower in elevation in Phakding than where you started in Lukla.

 Getting higher

-Day 2 of the trek we’ll climb nearly a thousand vertical metres to Namche Bazaar.
+Day 2 of the trek we climb nearly a thousand vertical metres to Namche Bazaar.
 This is the Khumbu region’s largest town.
 Due to this jump in altitude, the next day is a rest day to allow your body to acclimatise.

 You’ve likely heard the adage ‘climb high, sleep low’.
 This references the wisdom of climbing to a higher altitude during the day to introduce your body to the thinner air, then dropping back down for the night to let your body recover.